The Dwight D. Eisenhower/Clifford Roberts

 Each institution will nominate candidates using The Eisenhower Institute's online nomination form.
 Please note: The password to access the form will be distributed to university offices in Fall 2017.

 Each application must include:

-Applications must be received via the online form system no later than the close of business on Friday, March 24, 2017.
-The Grants Committee of the Eisenhower Institute Board of Directors will then conduct its review and selection procedures.
-Notifications of fellowships granted for the 2017-2018 program will be sent to the appropriate universities after Friday, May 5, 2017.
+Applications must be received via the online form system no later than the close of business on Friday, March 23, 2018.
+The Grants Committee of the Eisenhower Institute will then conduct its review and selection procedures.
+Notifications of fellowships granted for the 2018-2019 program will be sent to the appropriate universities after Friday, May 5, 2018.

 Funding and Reporting Requirements

 Each fellowship award is for a stipend of $10,000 which will be paid to the universities, half by August 1, 2018 and the remainder by December 1, 2018.
 Each university may make its own arrangements for disbursing the funds to the Fellows.
 The Institute requires a brief progress report from the Fellow's doctorial advisor no later than November 18, 2018 in order for the second half of the stipend to be disbursed by the Institute.

 Publications & Gettysburg Visit

 The Institute requires receipt of the Fellow's dissertation once completed along with an acknowledgement of the Institute's support of the work.
 Also, Fellows will be asked to visit Gettysburg College in early 2019 for a presentation of their work.

 Please contact, David Wemer, DC Program Coordinator of the Eisenhower Institute, via email at email@example.com or by phone (202) 628-4444.